Patrick-Doran/taxApp/README.md

 # Future Developments
 - Currently hard coded to four sub items, let the user click a button to add more inputs.
+- Enable only some items to be taxed, with user's input
 - Different layout to site pending feedback.
 - Potential of exporting the values to a text file.